-Robotics and Artificial Intelligence (A.I.) are two fields of technology overflowing with constant streams of innovation.
+Robotics and Artificial Intelligence (A.I.) are two fields of technology overflowing with a constant stream of innovation.
 With existing robots that mimic the exact biological specifications of a human being and intelligent personal assistants like Alexa, Siri, and Google’s Assistant improving constantly, the combination of humanoid robots and A.I. assistants is no longer sitting distant on the horizon.

 Looking to replace the cylindrical towers of the popular Amazon Echo and Google Home, robots like the LG Hub, Omate Yumi and Lynx give life to the vocal assistance of Amazon’s Alexa.
 Lynx, the most advanced bot of the three, is manufactured by the highly promising Chinese start-up Ubtech, a company currently working at the forefront of combining machine intelligence with consumer robotics.